Middle School Program

 Math

-The FFS Middle School math program provides students with the skills and understandings necessary to problem solve effectively, reason mathematically, calculate fluently and accurately, communicate their math thinking, and apply what they know to complex, real-life situations.
+The Middle School math program provides students with the skills and understandings necessary to problem solve effectively, reason mathematically, calculate fluently and accurately, communicate their math thinking, and apply what they know to complex, real-life situations.
 Technology is woven into math class in creative and fun ways.
-All students study Algebra in 8th grade, and are extremely well prepared for the challenges of high school math when they graduate from Middle School.
+All students study Algebra in 8th grade, and are extremely well prepared for the challenges of high school math.
 Many of our students matriculate into honors level and advanced math courses.

 Science

-Students explore how the world works and its interconnectedness by engaging in activities to help them explore topics in chemical, life, physical, environmental, engineering, and earth sciences.
+Students explore the world and its interconnectedness through exploring topics in chemical, life, physical, environmental, engineering, and earth sciences.
 Experiments, inquiries, demonstrations, discussions, and group and independent projects help students construct their understanding.
-Through their study of the UN Sustainable Development Goals, students apply what they are learning to the real-life issues that affect people and our planet, such as climate change, environmental degradation, food security, and bioethics.
+In their study of the UN Sustainable Development Goals, students apply what they are learning to the real-life issues that affect people and our planet, such as climate change, environmental degradation, food security, and bioethics.
 Students learn how to think like scientists — inquiring, developing theories and hypotheses and testing them.

 Technology